0x76agabond/chimera-architecture/README.md

 - This structural similarity makes it **AI-friendly**, enabling AI to become an onboarding assistant or even a boilerplate generator.

 ## **Real Real Real Motivation**
-*I did all these things because I'm too lazy to copy-paste boilerplate and I'm unemployed.
+*I did all these things because I'm too lazy to copy-paste boilerplate.
 Poor me.*

 ## **Conclusion**
 - `Chimera` is an extended version of `Clean Architecture` with higher flexibility and lower boilerplate.